5 Environmental Fate and Transport Processes

 Li, Oliver, and Kookana (2018) compiled data from several literature studies to show that the bulk partitioning coefficients (Kd) estimated for various PFAS included in these studies were best correlated with organic carbon content and pH.
 However, a study by Barzen-Hanson (2017) showed a general lack of correlation between soil parameters (such as organic carbon) and partition coefficients derived for some PFAS, such as anionic fluorotelomer sulfonates as well as several cationic and zwitterionic PFAS.
 Anderson, Adamson, and Stroo (2019) used field data from a large number of sites with AFFF releases to establish that organic carbon significantly influenced PFAS soil-to-groundwater concentration ratios, and they used statistical modeling to derive apparent Koc values for 18 different PFAS based on these data.
 Soil type and the nature of the organic carbon also strongly influence adsorption of PFAS associated with hydrophobic partitioning.
 For example, Zhi and Liu (2018) reported that the PFAS sorption potential of pyrogenic carbonaceous material (for example, biochar) was 14–780 times higher than humic-based material with a comparable fraction of organic carbon.

 These findings are particularly relevant for strongly adsorbing compounds like PFOS (Chen, Jiao, et al. 2016) and have important implications for PFAS fate and transport, such as leaching from soil to groundwater (see Section 5.3.3).
 For example, nonlinear sorption implies that PFAS will adsorb more strongly at low PFAS concentrations than high concentrations.
-Similarly, if PFAS mass is subject to rate-limiting sorption, then desorption of a portion of the PFAS mass will occur very slowly (Xiao et al. 2019).
+Similarly, if PFAS mass is subject to rate-limiting sorption, then desorption of a portion of the PFAS mass will occur very slowly (Xiao et al. 2019; Schaefer et al. 2021).
 As a result, any portion of the released PFAS that is strongly retained within sediments or the soil matrix may be more persistent but likely less bioavailable and less subject to migration.
 Lab-based Kd values (derived using adsorption isotherms) could also likely underestimate the impact of adsorption during fate and transport modeling (for example, by possibly underestimating the retardation factor or by overestimating the extent of desorption of PFAS that have been adsorbed to soil for decades) (Schaefer et al. 2021).